-    Today, people would describe me as positive, happy and kind.
-This is a big difference from who I was just over 8 years ago when while on maternity leave I had confirmation that my partner was using ice, actually his ability to function normally was disappearing as fast as him when he received a phone call.
+Today, people would describe me as optimistic, happy and kind.
+This is a big difference from who I was just over 8 years ago when while on maternity leave, I had confirmation that my partner was using ice.
+Actually, his ability to function normally was disappearing as fast as him when he received a phone call.
 I was becoming accustomed to stories of why he did not make it home again.
-Over time they made less sense and the nights turned into weeks, days would go by without even a text message, I became quite good at thinking of worst-case scenarios.
-Then he would wander in the door like nothing had happened like I was the one who has had the problem of not being accepting of his new lifestyle choices.
+Over time they made less sense and the nights turned into weeks.
+Days would go by without even a text message, and I became pretty good at thinking of worst-case scenarios.
+Then he would wander in the door like nothing had happened like I was the one who had the problem of not accepting his new lifestyle choices.

-I spent a good part of my free time googling and trying to learn as much as I could about this drug that I knew nothing about.
-What I read was those using the drug promoting how their life benefited from the use, psychosis, horror stories, meth mouth and how individuals have a 5% chance of recovering from ice addiction.
-One of the last times I googled this kind of content was when I found the Family Drug Help helpline number.
+I spent a good part of my free time googling and trying to learn as much as possible about this drug that I knew nothing about.
+What I read was horrifying.
+Stories of people using the drug to promote how their life benefited from the use, psychosis, horror stories, meth mouth and how individuals have a 5% chance of recovering from ice addiction.
+One of the last times I googled this content was when I found the Family Drug Help helpline number.
 What a blessing and what perfect timing.
-I had significantly whittled away my small amount of savings believing the manipulating and convincing requests of money from my partner, I believed the promises that he was unable to keep and feeling disappointed, angry and hurt.
+I had significantly whittled away my small amount of savings believing the manipulating and convincing money requests from my partner.
+I accepted the promises he could not keep and felt disappointed, angry and hurt.
 I struggled to know what was real, I was confused, and I was leaning on his sister to support me.

 On my first contact with this helpline, I was offered a place in a 6-week program, which I eagerly accepted.
-This course was amazing, I sat with people just like me; lost, confused, sad and angry.
-Each week I gained more insight, I learned how to care for myself and how I had learned unhealthy coping skills to deal with my partner's addiction.
-I was so caught up, holding onto the man I had fallen in love with that I had not accepted who he had become.
-All the behaviours and traits that worked in a relationship without ice were being manipulated to support his ice addiction and I was slowly becoming tired and worn down, doing the same things over expecting different results.
-The six weeks flew by and my heart felt a little empty at the thought of it coming to an end, so when I was asked if I would like to attend a support group that was in my local area, I excitedly said yes.
+This course was excellent, I sat with people just like me; lost, confused, sad and angry.
+Each week I gained more insight.
+I learned how to care for myself and how I learned unhealthy coping skills to deal with my partner's addiction.
+I was so caught up, holding onto the man I had fallen in love with, that I had not accepted who he had become.
+All the behaviours and traits that worked in a relationship without ice were being manipulated to support his ice addiction and I was slowly becoming tired and worn down, doing the same things over, expecting different results.
+The six weeks flew by.
+My heart felt a little empty at the thought of it ending, so when I was asked if I would like to attend a support group in my local area, I excitedly said yes.

-This support group has changed me and in turn, my life has got better.
-I have learned so many skills that are transferable into other areas of my life that not only has my life got better but so to have my relationships withal those around me.
+This support group has changed me and in turn, my life has gotten better.
+I have learned so many transferable skills in other areas of my life that not only has my life improved but also my relationships with those around me.
 I still look forward to that meeting twice a month.
-Sometimes a guest speaker will attend and share their story of addiction and recovery, or a professional from an industry that touches me or my loved ones' lives.
-I have heard from lawyers who make wills and the different options available if a loved one has addiction issues, police, mental health professionals and family members whose loved ones have addiction struggles.
+Sometimes a guest speaker will attend and share their story of addiction and recovery, or a professional from an industry that touches my or my loved ones' lives.

-I have learned about boundaries, enabling, empowering, communicating, listening, assertiveness, how to be safe and self-care.
-I have also learned the power of being in a room of people on a similar journey to myself who share their strength, experience and hope.
-I have learned the value in being in a space where what is said in the room, stays in the room, how empowering it is to share my thoughts and feelings without being judged or criticised and the kindness and love that people who have experienced the pain of a loved one’s addiction have to give.
+I have learned about boundaries, enabling, empowering, communicating, listening, assertiveness, safety, and self-care.
+I have also known the power of being in a room of people on a similar journey to myself who share their strength, experience and hope.
+I have learned the value of being in a space where what is said in the room stays.
+It is empowering to share my thoughts and feelings without being judged or criticised.

 I have made many friendships in this space, people who help me with my children when I need it and people who understand my journey because some of it is also theirs.

-Today I can feel blessed for my partner's addiction because it is part of my journey that has helped me be the person I am today.
-A lot of what I consider positive traits have been forged by the challenges of a loved one’s addiction and the support of a group that is empowered and educated.
+Today I feel blessed for my partner's addiction because it is part of my journey that has helped me be the person I am today.

 My Experience of the Rehab at Home program - Jack

-For those who are afflicted with addiction, life can seem like a never-ending nightmare.
-They know that they need to make changes in their lives but the temptation is too much and they relapse time and time again.
+For those afflicted with addiction, life can seem like a never-ending nightmare.
+They know that they need to make changes in their lives, but the temptation is too much, and they relapse time and time again.
 The shame of addiction is enough to force them into isolation, thus making it even harder for them to escape its grasp.
-Addiction has the power to take over every aspect of someone's life-destroying relationships, careers and dreams along the way.
+Addiction can take over every aspect of someone's life-destroying relationships, careers and dreams.

 But there is hope.
 With the help of family, friends and professionals, addicts can get their lives back on track and reclaim their dreams.

-When I was young, I struggled with addiction to drugs and alcohol. it was a difficult time for me, and I almost lost everything. but I was able to get help, and now I am sober and healthy.
+When I was young, I struggled with addiction to drugs and alcohol.
+It was a difficult time for me, and I almost lost everything.
+But I got help, and now I am sober and healthy.

 Thank you for reading my story.
 If you are struggling with addiction, give the team at ASV a call, they care, know what they are doing and can provide evidence-based assistance and support.
-The team at the ASV rehab at home program is here to support you every step of the way.
+The ASV rehab at-home program team is here to support you every step of the way.
 You are not alone.

 "ASV programs and services provide affordable, evidence-based drug and alcohol rehab options across Melbourne, Victoria.
-The core program is delivered in the persons home where they feel safe and their privacy is protected". - Jase Bowman - ASV CEO Drug and Alcohol Rehabilitation Center, Melbourne 2020.
+The core program is delivered in the person's home where they feel safe and their privacy is protected". - Jase Bowman - ASV Manager Drug and Alcohol Rehabilitation Center, Melbourne 2020.